RStarTec/SimpleDemos/README.md

 Simple Android demos on the use of fragments, asynctasks, threads, runnables, handlers, thread pool and services

 ### Purpose
-For the study on multithreading on Android.
+For the study of multitasking and multithreading on Android.

 ### Topics included
 - The use of fragment as a host to background threads that may be running independently;